Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Introduction

-For McKean--Vlasov control problems and the corresponding dynamic programing principles we refer to \cite{PW:17, DPT:19}.
-A formulation using a Bellman equation on the space of probability measures for closed-loop controls can be found in \cite{pham2018bellman,lauriere2014dynamic}.
-For a dynamic programming principle for open-loop controls we refer to \cite{bayraktar2018randomized}, and to \cite{carmona2015forward, acciaio2019extended} for a characteri-\\sation by a stochastic maximum principle.
-In \cite{achdou2015system} a characterisation as a coupled system of nonlinear forward and backward PDEs is provided, following the pioneering work on mean-field games (MFGs) in \cite{lasry2007mean} and \cite{huang2006large} (see also \cite{bensoussan2013mean}).
+Due to the big amount of literature on MFC problems we focus here on relatively recent works and mostly on MFC and not on the related concept of Mean Field Games (MFG) as introduced in \cite{lasry2007mean} and \cite{huang2006large}.
+We refer to \cite{CDL:13, carmona2015forward, CL:21} for definitions of the MFC and MFG optima in general set-ups and discussions on the differences.
+As we here deal with a central agent our optimization problem corresponds to a Pareto optimum where all the agents cooperate to minimize the costs.
+Therefore MFC is the appropriate concept.
+Note that instead of MFC the terminology \emph{McKean--Vlasov control} is often also used.

-In the latter formulation, which our work mimics to solve \eqref{eq::objective}, a Kolmogorov forward PDE governs the evolution of a probability density describing the mean-field distribution of agents under a feedback control, and a backward HJB equation results from a central planner's control problem given the distribution of all agents' states.\footnote{In the case of mean-field games, where each player controls their own actions, the central planner's control problem is replaced by one of a representative player.} The system is hence coupled in two ways, the dependence of the forward equation on the feedback control obtained from the backward equation, and that of the backward equation on the probability density obtained from the forward equation.
+Similarly as for classical optimal control, dynamic programing principles have also been derived for MFC problems and can be found in \cite{PW:17, DPT:19}.
+We also refer to \cite{pham2018bellman, BFY:15, achdou2015system,lauriere2014dynamic}, where in diffusion set-ups formulations using a Hamilton-Jacobi Bellman (HJB) equation on the space of probability measures for closed-loop controls (also called feedback controls) are deduced.
+In the recent work \cite{GPW:20} this has been generalized to jump diffusion processes.
+For a dynamic programming principle for open-loop controls we refer to \cite{bayraktar2018randomized}, and to \cite{carmona2015forward, acciaio2019extended} for a characterisation by a stochastic maximum principle.